MARCKS

 Myristoylated alanine-rich C-kinase substrate is a protein that in humans is encoded by the MARCKS gene.

 It plays important roles in cell shape, cell motility, secretion, transmembrane transport, regulation of the cell cycle, and neural development.
 Recently, MARCKS has been implicated in the exocytosis of a number of vesicles and granules such as mucin and chromaffin.

 It is also the name of a protein family, of which MARCKS is the most studied member.
 They are intrinsically disordered proteins, with an acidic pH, with high proportions of alanine, glycine, proline, and glutamic acid.
 They are membrane-bound through a lipid anchor at the N-terminus, and a polybasic domain in the middle.
-They are regulated by Ca^{2+}/calmodulin and protein kinase C. In their unphosphorylated form, they bind to actin filaments, causing them to crosslink, and sequester acidic membrane phospholipids such as PIP2.
+They are regulated by Ca^{2+}/calmodulin and protein kinase C. In their unphosphorylated form, they bind to actin filaments, causing them to crosslink, and sequester acidic membrane phospholipids such as PIP_{2}.